Storms, floods & fires

 covered for natural disasters such as storms, cyclones, floods,

 bushfires and flash floods.
-Make sure you understand the definition
+Make sure you understand what is

-of each term, and any exclusions and conditions that apply, by
+covered, and any exclusions and conditions that apply.
+You can ask

 If you are not happy with your current level of cover, talk to

-your insurer about what they can offer and get quotes from other
+your insurer about what they can offer.
+You can also speak to other

-insurers to find a policy that's better suited to your needs.
+insurers to see if you can find a policy that's better suited to

 Check if you have